 When I landed my first design job, I was just happy to be designing.
 I wasn’t too fond of the design work in their portfolio, but I thought I could go in and make a change.
 I quickly realized that I wasn’t going to change anything and we just had a different design aesthetic.
 The art direction given to me resulted in producing the same kind of work that I didn’t want to be doing.

 Sometimes knowing what salary to ask for is a stressful guessing game… and employers can sometimes leave the ball in your court.
-Thankfully, the AIGA puts together a Salary Survey once a year where they gather data from other creatives in the industry, and more specifically, in your same role and area of expertise.
+Thankfully, the AIGA put together a Salary Survey where they gather data from other creatives in the industry, and more specifically, in your same role and area of expertise.
 It’s a good guide to reference for what the average salary is for your role.

 Salaries and paid time off can usually be negotiated, but it’s different for all positions and companies.
 Positions are sometimes slotted with a pre-determined budget, but sometimes there’s a salary range.
 In my experience, I’ve been able to negotiate starting out at a certain salary, with the stipulation that after 60 days, my salary will go up X dollars.
 Another time, a position I interviewed for was offered to me at X dollars and I asked for $1,000 more.
 After getting the job, my manager said that if an employer really wants someone, they’re not going to lose them over $1,000.
 I’ve also had friends who were able to negotiate their number of vacation days if they felt the salary was slightly lacking.
 If you’re not sure what to do, your best bet is to use common sense.
 Feel the situation out and see if there’s some wiggle room.
 Just remember to do your homework and know what you’re worth.